Mahusaa/movie-booking-app/README.md

 The Movie Booking App is a web application that allows users to book movie tickets and select seats from a list of available options.
 Users can also provide feedback by liking or disliking movies.
 The app provides an intuitive interface for browsing movies, selecting seats, and confirming bookings.

+## Allert
+This is a repository for a movie booking app that allows users to select seats from a list of available seats.
+The app currently has 64 available seats.
+Please note that the app is not yet fully responsive and is best viewed on a laptop or desktop.

+The Redux state management is not yet optimized, so it's advised not to refresh the page while using the app.
+To proceed with booking and confirm the booking, users need to be authenticated.

+Please be aware that the authentication status will be reset if you refresh the page and click confirm booking.

 ## Features

 - Browse a list of available movies